pelias/documentation/leaflet-geocoder.md

     ```

 3. In the `<head>` tag, add a title, such as `<title>My Geocoding Map</title>`.
-4. On the next line, add a metadata tag to set the character encoding.
+4. On the next line, add a metadata tag so you can properly display diacritics and characters from different languages.
   ```html
   <meta charset="utf-8">
   ```